 Staking a cryptocurrency is a lot like depositing funds into a treasury bond or term deposit.
-By allowing a blockchain or application to utilise your holdings, you can earn rewards from the interest.
+By allowing a blockchain or application to utilise your holdings, you can earn rewards.
 While staking is technically a term related to Proof-of-Stake blockchains, many DeFi applications also use the term for those that deposit liquidity into the platform.

 By locking funds into a specific DeFi protocol, users help to ensure its economic security and viability.
 These staked tokens can operate a number of functions, including validating transactions, providing voting power, or serving as collateral.
 Staking cryptocurrency tokens in a DeFi application can usually be completed through a staking pool provided on an exchange, or directly through a digital wallet, like TrustWallet.

 In the instance of Aave, the native AAVE tokens are deposited into a Safety Module protocol on the Aave platform.
 This module acts as a 'mitigation tool' to protect against smart contract risks, bugs, exploits or any other event that may cause a loss of funds.

 If an event such as this did cause the loss of funds, Aave would dip into the Safety Module to cover the deficit.
 The maximum amount the protocol is currently allowed to use from the Safety Module is 30%.

 To incentivise holders to provide liquidity to the Safety Module, Aave offers additional tokens as a reward.